Schedule a Hunger 101 session for your group.

 The Youth Summit is a unique multi-day service opportunity for local high school students hosted by ACFB each summer.
 It includes interactive workshops and service projects with ACFB and other hunger fighting organizations in metro Atlanta.
 Each year the Youth Summit brings together a diverse group of students from across the metro area who learn about hunger and poverty issues, address hunger in their own communities, earn community service hours, and build new friendships.
 Each Youth Summit session is limited to 20 students.
 Each participant agrees to complete at least one hunger fighting action step during the following school year.

-The Youth Summit on Hunger and Poverty will return in the summer of 2013.
-There will be two 4-day sessions this year: June 4th – 7th and July 16th – 19th.
-Applications will be available for download in early February; the application deadline will be April 13th.
+The Youth Summit on Hunger and Poverty will return in the summer of 2014.
+There will be two 5-day sessions this year: June 9th – 13th and July 7th – 11th.
+Applications are currently available for download; the application deadline is April 18th.

 If you have any questions, please email email@example.com or call 404-892-3333 x1308.